Skip to content

 • Periodic constraints (slave DOFs copied from master DOFs)

-Without a helper, we manually manage index sets and repeat lifting logic across the codebase.
+Since tatva uses jax.numpy.array, we can manually manage index sets and repeat lifting logic across the codebase.

 A manual implementation usually looks like this: